 - Study with our faculty of industry experts

 **Students who are required to complete the prerequisite courses can graduate in as few as 18 months.

-Today’s corporate leaders are increasingly challenged to find qualified employees who understand data science and have proven experience applying its key business functions.
-Those who could fill this need must be familiar with unstructured data dumps, machine learning, data visualization and current analytics tools, but they must also be able to interpret the information acquired through these means and effectively communicate its implication(s) for the organization's bottom line.
+Today’s corporate leaders are increasingly challenged to find qualified employees who understand data analytics and have proven experience applying its key business functions.
+Those who could fill this need must be familiar with unstructured data dumps, machine learning, data visualization tools and current analytics tools, but they must also be able to interpret the information acquired through these means and effectively communicate its implication(s) for the organization's bottom line.

 By weaving our curriculum's four key pillars of business acumen, math modeling, computing technologies and communicating with impact into each of our Online MSBA courses, we blend the essential elements of business expertise with a robust portfolio of data science offerings.
 The result is a dynamic program with real-world applicability that ensures our students graduate with a thorough understanding of how to effectively apply their findings and communicate their insights in a succinct, coherent manner.

-“What brought me back to school was kind of looking at the changing landscape, professionally.
+What brought me back to school was kind of looking at the changing landscape, professionally.
 I didn’t want to be pigeonholed into computer science or statistics, strictly one of those two, nor did I feel like the general approach of an MBA was right for me either.
 I like the intersection of the two, which is what led me to business analytics.
-There are a lot of possibilities.”
+There are a lot of possibilities.

 Median base salary for data scientists3

 Percent of data science roles requiring a master's degree4